orxfun/orx-parallel/docs/wasm.md

 The adapters emit the generated bindings, WASM, and worker assets, rewrite worker entry paths for the output layout, create stable binding shims, and add COOP/COEP headers for development or static hosting output.
-The `examples/wasm/mini/vanilla-manual` app demonstrates the bundler-neutral API without using one of these adapters: its `build.mjs` performs the asset packaging and its `server.mjs` supplies the headers.
+The The manual vanilla example demonstrates the bundler-neutral API without using one of these adapters: its `build.mjs` performs the asset packaging and its `server.mjs` supplies the headers.

-The tutorial in `docs/wasm_tutorial/vanilla/` follows the Vite path for simplicity, then covers the manual build, other bundlers, and other UI frameworks.
+The tutorial follows the Vite path for simplicity, then covers the manual build, other bundlers, and other UI frameworks.
 The mini examples include vanilla Vite, a plugin-free vanilla build, React with Vite, Webpack, Rspack, and Rollup.

 ## Troubleshooting